 Hotel California By the Sea’s Eating Disorder Treatment Program

 At Hotel California By the Sea, we’ve found that many of our clients who struggle with primary substance abuse also struggle with an eating disorder and/or other co-occurring conditions.
 To offer our clients the greatest chance of success in their recovery, we’ve expanded our treatment resources and now offer an Eating Disorder Track within our outpatient program.
 At Hotel California by the Sea, we understand how difficult it is to live a meaningful life when battling an eating disorder.
 We also understand the physical, mental and spiritual ramifications an eating disorder has on the body, mind and soul.
 Our goal is to help our clients heal from the pain and suffering their eating disorder caused and help our clients to rebuild their lives.
 Our mission is to help our clients see the light again, to find their purpose and to experience joy again.
-At Hotel California By the Sea’s Eating Disorder Program that offers partial hospitalization (PHP), intensive outpatient (IOP) and outpatient (OP) levels of care.
+At Hotel California By the Sea, we have a primary Eating Disorder Program that offers partial hospitalization (PHP), intensive outpatient (IOP) and outpatient (OP) levels of care.
 Our program offers a multitude of treatment options that are individually tailored to fit each of our client’s unique and individual needs.
 To find out more about Hotel California By the Sea’s eating disorder program, call us today.

 All of our treatments programs offer a multitude of treatment options that are individually tailored to fit each of our client’s unique and individual needs.
 To find out more about Hotel California By the Sea’s eating disorder track or substance abuse programs, call us today.
 800-762-6717

 Eating Disorder Program Manager/Therapist